navsegura/navegacaosegura-backend/README_EN.md

      git clone https://github.com/navsegura/navegacaosegura-backend
      ```

-2. **Instale as dependências**:
+2. **Install the dependencies**:
-   - Acesse as pastas do projeto e instale as dependências tanto no front-end quanto no back-end:
+   - Navigate to the project folders and install the dependencies for both the front-end and back-end:
      ```bash
      cd front-end/naveguardFront/src
      npm install